solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Check for validation errors.
 For example, you may have exceeded your quota for that subscription and region.

-Another option for deploying infrastructure using a template, is to use Azure CLI or PowerShell.
+Another option for deploying infrastructure using a template is to use Azure CLI or PowerShell.
 Here is a tutorial guide:

 [Tutorial: Deploy a local ARM template]